Polygamy: What Love Is This?

 Top

-4. Polygamy was taught and promoted in the Bible!
+5. Polygamy was taught and promoted in the Bible!

-Yes, some of His servants practiced it, but they did so to their own detriment.
-The most famous cases of Abraham, Jacob, David, and Solomon give many clear examples of how polygamy was a curse and an ungodly burden, and not a blessing.
+The Bible provides many clear examples of how polygamy was a curse and an ungodly burden, and not a blessing.
 (It is often assumed that Moses and Isaac and other prophets like Isaiah practiced polygamy, but there is absolutely no biblical support for this.)

 (A more thorough treatment of this subject can be found in Doris Hanson's booklet, Is Polygamy Biblical? and is available free of charge to seeking Mormons or Mormon Fundamentalists.
 For more information on receiving a copy, click here.)